cjvanlissa/worcs/cran-comments.md

-# worcs 0.1.10
+# worcs 0.1.11

-* Fix breaking bug in check_worcs_installation() introduced in version 0.1.9
-* Update setup vignette to reflect new GitHub authentication protocols
+* Improve handling of relative filenames in save_data()
+* fix bug related to file path of codebook and metadata
+* add function report()

 ## Test environments